SAP-samples/teched2025-IN162/exercises/ex6/README.md

     ![Pic 21-2](./images/ex63-5.png)
 	<br><br>

-## Exercise 6.2 - Go through pre-built Integration Flow that summarize the current status of the customer using Generative AI Hub (Optional)
+## Exercise 6.2 - Learning Purpose - Go through pre-built Integration Flow that summarize the current status of the customer using Generative AI Hub (Optional)

 1. You can view the pre-built integration flow on this system
     1. https://workshop-eu-01a.integrationsuite-cpi033.cfapps.eu10-005.hana.ondemand.com/shell/design